Why choose Tanzania?

 It's a safe country to travel to, without any disturbance or political unrest.

-Africa has many fantastic destinations that is worth visiting, but Tanzania is different in a sense that it is complete in every way.
+Africa has an abundance of destinations that is worth visiting, but Tanzania is different in a sense that it is complete in every way.
 If we look past the fact that the climate is warm and it offers ocean swimming temperatures all year around, the welcoming people and a highly affordable destination makes it a truly one-of-a-kind country of natural wonders.

 With a fantastic coastline and exotic islands with white sandy beaches and turquoise water, it is the ideal location for all sorts of water-activities.
 Especially diving, snorkeling, swimming with dolphins or whale shark safari as well as deep-sea fishing and kiting.